MalingaJava/LimitOrderBook/README.md

 **Note: Data structures justification (ConcurrentSkipListMap/ConcurrentNavigableMap vs SynchronizedSortedMap vs TreeMap) and more technical details we will discuss later during the interview.**

+## Assumptions
+1. I assume that when generating order ids, even oder ids always created for BID side and odd for OFFER side. or any other very strong straight forward way for identify that.

 ## How to run
 There is a simple main method to demonstrate the use cases.
 `./gradlew run`